ezzabuzaid/blog/src/content/blog/rxjs-typeahead.md

 4. Typing "Harry" and while the request is still in progress, adding "Potter" should cancel the previous request "Harry request" and send a new one for "Harry Potter".

-   - of course this will happen only if the query passed.
+   - of course this will happen only if the query passed
    - `switchMap` should do the job.

 - An edge case where the user types a search term and then types another search term less than the minimum length before the request is finished.
   - I know this is confusing, but think of it as the user types "Harry" and then types "Ha" before the request for "Harry" is finished, you need to cancel the request for "Harry".
 You should **not** send a new one for "Ha" if it doesn't satisfy the minimum length.
   - You might think that `switchMap` will do the job, but the search term in that case might not pass the debouncing time, if did, it might not pass the minmum length, in that case `switchMap` won't know about it in the first place to cancel the current request.

+## The Code

 ```ts
 interface ITypeaheadOperatorOptions {